Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Methodology

-In the following, we illustrate the connection of DNN with the same input and output dimensions and continuous curve in the probability measure space $\mathcal{P}(\mathbb{R}^d)$.
-Let $(\mu_t)$ be an absolutely continuous curve in $\mathcal{P}(\mathbb{R}^d)$.
-According to Theorem 2.29 in \citep{ambrosio2013user}, there exists a Borel family of vector fields $v_t$ on $\mathbb{R}^d$ such that the continuity equation

-holds in the sense of distributions.
-The continuity equation describes the link between the motion of the continuum $\mu_t$ and the instantaneous velocity $v_t:\mathbb{R}^d\to\mathbb{R}^d$ of every ``atom" of $\mu_t$.
-It is therefore natural to think at the vector field $v_t$ as the infinitesimal variation of the continuum $\mu_t$.
-If we discretize the continuity equation with $t\in[0,1]$, then for $h=\frac{1}{n}$, we have
+The connection between ResNets and dynamic systems is first explained by Haber and Ruthotto \citep{haber2017stable} and E \citep{weinan2017proposal}.
+The general form of a ResNet block in forward propagation is

+where $v_k(\cdot)$ is a function induced by a shallow network, $x^{(k+1)}$ and $x^{(k)}$ are the outputs of the $k$th and $(k+1)$th ResNet blocks, respectively.
+It can be viewed as a discretization of the dynamical system

+Suppose we have a dataset $\mathcal{D}=\{x_1,\cdots,x_m\}$, a general assumption for a ResNet says that when $m$ is large, for each $k$, the $k$th level of representation of data points $x_i^{(k)}$, $i\in \{1,\cdots,m\}$ are sampled from continuous distributions, denoted by $\mu_k$.
+Then the corresponding dynamic system has the form

+Next, we note that the dynamic system in (\ref{eq:dynamic_distribution}) should conserve mass.
+For each subset $S\subset\mathcal{D}$ and a fixed $k$, the empirical probability of the $k$th level representation $x_i^{(k)}$ belonging to the set $\{x_j^{(k)}|x_j\in S\}$ is

+which does not depend on $k$.
+It is a natural property of ResNets (and general DNNs) and should be preserved in the setting of continuous distributions and dynamic systems with continuous time.
+Thus, the dynamic system we use to model a ResNet should conserve probability.
+For instance, if $R\subset \operatorname{supp}(\mu_0)$ and $R_t$ denotes the set mapped from $R$ by the dynamic system (\ref{eq:dynamic_distribution}), then

+which does not depend on $t$.
+A dynamic system that conserves mass is termed the continuity equation (Fig. 1A), which has the form

+where the vector field $v_t$ is the infinitesimal variation of the continuum $\mu_t$.
+Its discrete form is

-where $I_d$ denotes the identity map, $\tilde{\mu}_{ih} \ (i=0,1,\cdots,n-1)$ are points on the curve $(\mu_t)$.
-Since $h$ can be absorbed in $\tilde{v}_{ih}$, we directly use $\tilde{v}_i$ in place of $h\tilde{v}_{ih}$.
-The layerwise maps in DNN induce a vector field corresponding to $I_d+\tilde{v}_i$.
-For instance, in plain network, $I_d+\tilde{v}_i$ corresponds to a single layer map.
-While in ResNet, the vector field $\tilde{v}_i$ is specifically induced by a shallow network and $I_d$ is modeled by skip connection.
-This makes ResNet a better approximation to $I_d+\tilde{v}_i$ compared to plain network.
-Thus, stacking all the layers of plain network or ResNet blocks can be regarded as a discrete and measure preserving approximation to the continuity equation (Fig. 1B).
+where $I_d$ denotes the identity map, $\tilde{\mu}_{ih} \ (i=0,1,\cdots,n)$ are discrete points on the curve $(\mu_t)$ (Fig. 1B).
+In a plain network, $I_d+\tilde{v}_i$ corresponds to a single layer map.
+Compared with the plain network, ResNet is a better approximation to the continuity equation (\ref{eq:continiuty equation}) because $\tilde{v}_i$ is induced by a shallow network and $I_d$ is modeled by a skip connection (Fig. 2).